bao-jerry/HoL-Automaton/README.md

 Note that for finite grids, the automaton will eventually cycle, so grids of different dimensions will obviously have tiny differences in their measured convergence limits due to finite sequence lengths.
 On the other hand, based on my experimentation, my core conjecture is that as the length and width of the grids approach infinity, there exists a universal convergence limit near 30.0%.

 ### The anomaly:
-The 30.0% number cannot be accounted for by standard probabilistic modeling, which instead predicts a proportion of 29.3%—a consistent percentage point anomaly of +0.7 pp which is unexplained by one-off measurement error (30.0% holds consistently across different random seeds and grid dimensions).
+The 30.0% number cannot be accounted for by simulating this process with a standard probabilistic model, which instead predicts a proportion of 29.3%—a consistent percentage point anomaly of +0.7 pp that is unexplained by one-off measurement error (30.0% holds consistently across different random seeds and grid dimensions).
 See below for the 29.3% figure derivation.

-Since this is a deterministic automaton rather than a random process, it is clear that a probabilistic model is only an approximation of the real process.
-But then the question is - how do we derive the ~30.0% convergence limit?
+Since this is a deterministic automaton rather than a random process, one might be tempted to explain away this discrepancy by citing the fact that a probabilistic model is a non-exact approximation of a deterministic process and leave it at that.
+However, the bothersome question that remains is "if that didn't work, then how *do* we derive the ~30.0% convergence limit?"

 ## Probabilistic Modeling:
 Here, I'll derive the 29.3% figure via an idealized probabilistic model of the HoL automaton.
 We make the following assumptions: